carolinegoulart/ignite-dtmoney/README.md

 # :page_facing_up: License

 This project is under the [MIT license](./LICENSE).
-Made with :heart: by [Caroline Goulart](https://www.linkedin.com/in/carolinegoulart/).
+Made with :heart: &nbsp;by [Caroline Goulart](https://www.linkedin.com/in/carolinegoulart/).

 Thank you! :star: